Bareiss algorithm

 In mathematics, the Bareiss algorithm, named after Erwin Bareiss, is an algorithm to calculate the determinant or the echelon form of a matrix with integer entries using only integer arithmetic; any divisions that are performed are guaranteed to be exact (there is no remainder).
 The method can also be used to compute the determinant of matrices with (approximated) real entries, avoiding the introduction of any round-off errors beyond those already present in the input.

-History

-The general Bareiss algorithm is distinct from the Bareiss algorithm for Toeplitz matrices.

-In some Spanish-speaking countries, this algorithm is also known as Bareiss-Montante, because of René Mario Montante Pardo, a professor of the Universidad Autónoma de Nuevo León, Mexico, who popularized the method among his students.

 Overview

-Determinant definition has only multiplication, addition and subtraction operations.
-Obviously the determinant is integer if all matrix entries are integer.
-However actual computation of the determinant using the definition or Leibniz formula is impractical, as it requires O(n!) operations.
+The definition of the determinant of a matrix involves only the operations of multiplication, addition and subtraction.
+Therefore the determinant of a matrix is an integer whenever all the entries are integers.
+However, actual computation of the determinant using the definition or Leibniz formula is impractical, as it requires O(n!) operations.
 Gaussian elimination has O(n3) complexity, but introduces division, which results in round-off errors when implemented using floating point numbers.

 Round-off errors can be avoided if all the numbers are kept as integer fractions instead of floating point.
 But then the size of each element grows in size exponentially with the number of rows.

 Bareiss brings up a question of performing an integer-preserving elimination while keeping the magnitudes of the intermediate coefficients reasonably small.
 Two algorithms are suggested: